How to monitor the status of Azure API Connections (Part III) – Using Automation Account and Logic App

 }

-• Then we be using the following actions to notify the support team:
+• Then we will be using the following actions to notify the support team:

-• Choose an Azure function: I’m calling and Azure Function to transform the list of broken API’s in a HTML table.
+• Choose an Azure function: I’m calling an Azure Function to transform the list of broken API’s in a HTML table.

-• Set variable: I’m setting the varEmailBody with my default HTML email body Template and add the HTML table that the Azure Function returned
+• Set variable: I’m setting the varEmailBody with my default HTML email body Template and adding the HTML table that the Azure Function returned.

 The result, once you try to execute the Logic App, will be a fancy HTML email:

-Although this approach required quick learning about Azure Automation, that was quite simple, and for me, this is the best approach in terms of cost and architecture design.
+Although this approach required quick learning about Azure Automation, which was quite simple, and for me, this is the best approach in terms of cost and architecture design.

 I hope you have enjoyed it!